urban-1/git-puller/README.md

     checkout again the previous HEAD's commit

 1. Allow the local repository to be *ahead* of the remote one.
-This can happen in few cases including: (1) Editing and committing but not pushing to remote (on the local repo) and (2) Manually rolling-back a specific branch.
+This can happen in few cases including: (1) Editing and committing on the local repo but not pushing to remote and (2) Manually rolling-back the branch we are tracking.

 Additionally, `git-puller` has the following features: